One-com/node-mocha-docker-postgres/README.md

 On my developer work station it takes about 4 seconds for postgres to start up, and that is only done once per test run.

+## Running on OSX

+On all platforms elevated privileges are required to bind to TCP ports < 1024 and to run the docker deamon.
+On OSX ```brew install docker``` just installs the CLI In order to get docker running use ```brew cask install docker```.
+Then open the Docker application and allow privileged execution when prompted.